 - Break the mold.
 There's nothing wrong with being inspired by the greats, but always remember to put your own spin on things.
 Be a first-tier version of yourself, rather than a second-tier version of someone else.

 - First things off: magic.
 You need to establish it, and you need to know what it does.
 However, Magic A Is Magic A isn't too important, as it would be with other genres that use magic.
 All you need to do is make it work; you don't have to explain it with anything but a few sentences.

 Are you doing a Cute Witch story, a Magic Idol Singer story or a Magical Girl Warrior story?
-All three have their obvious perks, so it depends whether you prefer slice of life, celebrity life or saving the world as your type of Wish Fulfillment
+All three have their obvious perks, so it depends whether you prefer slice of life, celebrity life or saving the world as your type of Wish-Fulfillment.
+However, remember this:

 - The Cute Witch template could use some dusting off, as it was last popular quite some time ago — but you're in the company of Kaitou Saint Tail and Ojamajo Doremi, so you're not the first to revive it.
 Just try and avoid making it into Bewitched like it was originally intended to be.
 If we wanted that, we'd watch a Magical Girlfriend show.

 - The Magic Idol Singer is going to have to deal with the politics of her career, and, eventually, probably losing it in favour of a cuter, younger girl — not exactly uplifting.
 How are you going to get around that?
 (Do you plan to?)

 - The Magical Girl Warrior story, no matter how original or entertaining or how many times it's been done before, will be called a Sailor Moon ripoff in the comments.
 It's unavoidable, so you'd better learn to deal with it.